 People who have osteoporosis should discuss treatment options with their healthcare provider.
 Medications, such as bisphosphonates and calcitonin, are available specifically for the treatment of low bone density.
-In addition, if you have low levels of male or female hormones, or low levels of growth hormone, you may also benefit from hormone replacement therapy.
+In addition, if you have low levels of sex hormones, or low levels of growth hormone (GH), you may also benefit from hormone replacement therapy.